phluid61/internet-drafts/file-scheme/draft.md

 # Acknowledgements

+Contributions from many members of the IETF and W3C communities -- notably Dave Crocker, Graham Klyne, Tom Petch, and John Klensin -- are greatly appreciated.

-Thanks to Dave Risney, author of the informative IE Blog article
+Additional thanks to Dave Risney, author of the informative IE Blog article
 \<http://blogs.msdn.com/b/ie/archive/2006/12/06/file-uris-in-windows.aspx>,
-and Dave Thaler for their early comments and suggestions.
+and Dave Thaler for their early comments and suggestions; and to Paul Hoffman, whose early work served as an inspiration for this undertaking.

 --- back